-Norway spends significant resources on providing special educational support and special needs education.
-The aim of the Norwegian government is to improve adapted tuition in schools, the goal of which is to improve learning outcomes for all pupils so that fewer of them require special needs education.
-Of course, If there is a need to deviate from the normal curriculum, a decision on special needs education is required.
+Norway spends significant resources on providing special educational support and special-needs education.
+The aim of the Norwegian government is to improve adapted tuition in schools to improve learning outcomes for all pupils so that fewer of them require special-needs education.
+Of course, if there is a need to deviate from the normal curriculum, a decision on special-needs education is required.

-Pupils may access special needs provision within ordinary study programmes, within an adapted or alternative study programme in school, or in workplace training.
+Pupils may access special-needs provisions within ordinary study programmes, adapted or alternative study programmes in school or in workplace training.

 Tutoring in Norway

-As in most Scandinavian countries, education is highly valued in Norway, and parents make regular use of private tuition to bolster their children's learning.
+As in most Scandinavian countries, education is highly valued in Norway, and parents regularly use private tuition to bolster their children's learning.
 Expats also often employ tutors, whether for Norwegian language lessons, extra help with certain subjects or simply to build some confidence in an unfamiliar environment.

 Regardless of age, tutoring can be massively beneficial.
-Some of the top tutoring companies in Norway include Superprof and Varsity Tutors.
+Some top tutoring companies in Norway include Superprof and Varsity Tutors.